onkeltoob/picturePile/README.md

 * ```titleAttributeName: 'title'```: The name of the data-attribute containing the title to be displayed on the image
 * ```maxRotationLeft': 5```: The maximum number of degrees to rotate an image to the left
-* ```maxRotationRight': 5```: The maximum number of degrees to rotate an image to the right
+* ```maxRotationRight': 5```: The maximum number of degrees to rotate an image to the right One will probably never need the attribute name settings.
+I just generally like to include them in order to definately avoid naming clashes.
+And that is pretty much it right now.